-1. Attendance (350 Points): This is an engaging class, you will be assigned groups, we will be doing in class assignments, it is important that you attend to be a part of the process and to be a part of the group.
+- Attendance (150 Points) this is an engaging class, it is important that you attend to be a part of the process and to be a part of the group.
 I will grade not only your presence but also your contribution to class and group.

-- 2. Paper and Presentation on a Macro Intervention (450 Points): Everyone will be responsible for completing one Macro level intervention (a real intervention, not imaginary) as a semester long project.
+This course is a practice course so you must a B or better.
+There are no books so the two mandatory classes we have are very important. - 2.
+Weekly Discussions of Macro Material (300 points): - 3.
+Non-graded zoom discussions with professor regarding your project, all members present, 2-times per semester with group. - 4.
+Paper and Presentation on a Macro Intervention (450 Points): Everyone will be responsible for completing one Macro level intervention (a real intervention, not imaginary) as a semester long project.
 Students will have creative license to choose a population they are enthusiastic about serving, consider the needs of this population and create a Macro level intervention to address a specific need.
 This project can take many forms; students might choose to do a fundraising event, an awareness raising event, or a political action event.
-As a group you will plan and implement this macro level intervention. - 3.
-Draft Macro Sections of Intervention (150 points): Over the course of the Semester, students will need to meet different checkpoints as part of the planning process for their Macro intervention.
+As a group you will plan and implement this macro level intervention.

+- 5. Macro Reflection Journal 50-points (10points each): Submit 5, 1-2-page reflection regarding the macro process, strengths, challenges, aha moments, learning moments, things to do different, etc. It may be a clever idea to keep this as an ongoing document throughout the semester. - 6.
+Recorded Group Meetings and Draft of Macro Paper Sections (150 points): Group Recording #1: Deciding on a Population-Literature Review of Topic: Over the course of the Semester, students will need to meet different checkpoints as part of the planning process for their Macro intervention.
 Students will use skills/strategies learned in class to assist in the planning of their intervention and will turn in various assignments/essays at various stages of the planning process.

-Checkpoint #1: Deciding on a Population- Literature Review of Topic: each group will decide on a population of people whom they share a common passion for serving.
+Checkpoint #1: Deciding on a Population-Literature Review of Topic: each group will decide on a population of people whom they share a common passion for serving.
 Once you have learned about your population, please submit a 12-15 page paper (not including title and references).
 The literature review summarizes and outlines the historical nature, research why this is a need, how has it changed iwthing the community or nationally, what has diven services to evolve, are the resources accessible to the clients, how often have variuos gaps existed, what remedies were used to fix some of those issues?

-Each group will conduct independent research into this population and examine the following:
+Each group will conduct independent research into this populaton and examine the following:

 - 1. What are the needs of this population? - 2.
-What types of services are available to this population? - 3.
+What types of services are available to this populaton? - 3.
 What is the general process this population follows in accessing services?
 Ex: what agencies do they go to, what cant he apply for, etc. - 4.
 Where do gaps in services exist and what types of actions might your group take to address these gaps? - 5.
 Create a flow chart (as described in class) mapping the journey of this population through "the system" in the search for services.
 Where does the client start?
 Where do they end?
-How do they get from point A to point B and what factors may affect their trajectory through the process?

-- 6. Write a paper detailing your findings regarding the needs of the population, the resources available, and the gaps in the resources that exist.
-What Macro level interventions might be useful to enhance the need? - 7.
-An outline and description of the sources (people/agencies) you consulted in researching for the project.
+How do they get from point A to point B and what factors may affect their trajectory through the process? - 6.
+Write a paper detailing your findings regarding the needs of the population, the resources available, and the gaps in the resources that exist.
+What Macro level interventions might be useful to enhance the need?

+7. An outline and description of the sources (people/agencies) you consulted in researching for the project.

-Checkpoint #2: Proposal
+Group Recording #2: Proposal